407pilot/THID/README.md

 AVR-based boards (Leonardo, Micro, Pro Micro) do not require this step.

+## LED Lighting

+The sketch does not currently control the button LEDs, but there is no reason this cannot be added.
+If you choose illuminated switches, note that the linked buttons do not include a current limiting resistor; you will need to calculate and add the correct resistor for whatever voltage you use.
+This applies whether you are powering the LEDs from a dedicated power pin or driving them directly from a digital output pin.
+AVR-based boards (Micro, Pro Micro, Leonardo) output 5V on their digital pins, while most newer boards including RP2040-based clones output 3.3V.
+Use the correct voltage for your board when sizing your resistor.

 ## Notes

 - The sketch sends keystrokes to whatever application has focus on the host PC.
 Ensure PathPilot has focus before using the pendant.
-- The device presents itself as a standard USB HID keyboard — no drivers are required on the host PC.
+- The device presents itself as a standard USB HID keyboard; no drivers are required on the host PC.